sondreb/upm/README.md

 which version is installed.
 This way, you no longer need to update your scripts element src attribute.

+When you need a more stable update to your libraries, simply download and safe the libraries.json from the GitHub repository and store it locally at the root of your own repository.
+That way, you can manually control all dependencies.

 Features:
 - Built for simplicity, with few features.
 - Does not support dependencies, and won't support dependencies.